rick68/eigenjs/README.md

 #### mat.leftCols(n)

-Returns a block consisting of the left columns of it.
+Returns a block consisting of the left columns of *this.

 ```js
 var M = require('eigenjs').Matrix